Buying guide

 $12,000 – $18,000

-Varies by condition & year
+Varies by condition and year

-💡 Sweet Spot: 2016-2020 tenth-generation models offer modern features, proven reliability, and good value.
+Sweet spot: 2016-2020 tenth-generation models offer modern features, proven reliability, and good value.
 The 2022+ redesign is excellent but commands premium pricing.

-Generation Breakdown
+Generation breakdown

-Detailed information for each generation
+Detailed notes for each generation you will see in listings.

-1.8L I4 / 2.4L I4 (Si)140-205 HP
+1.8L I4 / 2.4L I4 (Si) · 140-205 HP

-Known Issues
+Known issues

 • Premature brake wear